-She studied violin at the age of four.
-Her musical journey continued at the Specialized Music School in St. Petersburg.
-Tatiana’s early show of talent led to acceptance at the Yehudi Menuhin School and the Royal College of Music in London, where she earned full scholarships, and international awards along the way.
+She studied violin at the St. Petersburg Specialized Music School and then at the Yehudi Menuhin School and the Royal College of Music in London, earning full scholarships, and international awards along the way.
 Throughout her international career as a concert violinist, Tatiana has collaborated with countless renowned musicians, including Joshua Bell, Jeremy Denk, Bryce Dessner, Ivry Gitlis, Steven Isserlis, Elisabeth Leonskaja, Anthony McGill, Liang Wang, Nico Muhly, Simon Trpceski and Ted Nash.
-As a soloist, she has worked with conductors Paavo Jarvi, Sarah Ioannides and the late Yehudi Menuhin, appearing with both European and U.S. orchestras.
+As a soloist, she has worked with conductors Paavo Jarvi, Sarah Ioannides, and the late Yehudi Menuhin, appearing with both European and U.S. orchestras.
 London’s The Strad described Tatiana as “a violinist with a mature, compelling musical personality.”
 Tatiana is an ardent performer of new music.
 She commissions and collaborates on artistic projects with dancers and digital artists.
 Recent notable performances include a world premiere of a violin concerto by Charles Coleman, and a violin concerto "Revisions of the Earth" by Michael Csányi-Wills.
 Recording of these works is scheduled for release in 2018.

 In partnership with Constella and Culture Monster Tatiana produces a variety of music videos which aim to connect classical music with a broader audience.
 Her Vitali Variations was featured in Huffington Post and is available on YouTube, Google Play and iTunes.
 Berman is a producer on the documentary Maestro www.maestromovie.com and is involved in several music documentary productions.